 Dr. Fernández has encouraged the development of new majors and programs, including undergraduate and graduate degrees in business, nursing, public health and social work.
 He has focused on expanding the College’s technological infrastructure and facilities, including Science Hall, a state-of-the-art research and teaching facility.
-Under his direction the College has fully embraced technological advances in the classroom; 15 percent of the College’s courses are either hybrid or fully online.
+Under his direction the College has fully embraced technological advances in the classroom; nearly 18 percent of the College’s courses are either hybrid or fully online.

 Dr. Fernández is a Trustee of Bronx-Lebanon Hospital Center, the New York Botanical Garden, Wave Hill, the Riverdale Mental Health Association, and the Bronx Chamber of Commerce.
 He also serves on the boards of directors of the Intercultural Development Research Association (IDRA); Multicultural Education Training and Advocacy (META); and the Hispanic Educational Technology Services (HETS).
 He has served as Chair of the Board of Directors of the American Council on Education (ACE) and of the Hispanic Association of Colleges and Universities (HACU).
 In 2013, he was named to the Board of Directors of the Association of American Colleges and Universities (AAC&U).